 Kestrels (Falco tinnunculus) have nested at Wild Meadows in Somerset for several years now.
 Their success has been variable and we have seen several different adults over the years.

-2018 sees them return to a traditional nesting site in one of the outbuildings here, and the first egg was laid on the 28th April. *In 2017 the first egg was laid on 29th April 2017
+2017 sees them return to a traditional nesting site in one of the outbuildings here, and the first egg was laid on the 29th April.

 This year the high number of small mammals in the area (primarlily voles and mice which are encouraged by our land management policies) are providing plently of prey for the kestrel family.

 Kestrels don’t build a nest, but rather use the abandoned nests of other birds or cavities in trees and buildings.
 Clutch size is usually between 3 – 6 eggs and eggs are laid at 2 day intervals.